 Payments, whether fixed for a set term or in some cases for life, can be reassessed or further orders made where either party’s financial or personal situation has changed.
 The right to spousal maintenance usually ceases if the receiver remarries.

-For More Legal Advice Regarding Spousal Maintenance, Book a Consultation With Rockwell Bates
+For More Legal Advice Regarding Spousal Maintenance, Book a Consultation With Rockwell Family Law

 Breakups and divorce generate major upheaval in one’s way of life and standard of living.
 Adjusting to being ‘solo’ again, creates a lot of emotional confusion around what is logical, fair, and right, especially without any established prenuptial agreements in place.

 Managing out-of-court amicable settlement agreements is ideal.
-Either way, every couple’s case needs to be dealt with on its merit, so getting expert family law advice from Rockwell Bates lawyers will help you understand your entitlements and obligations around spousal maintenance to keep you and your life on an even keel.
+Either way, every couple’s case needs to be dealt with on its merit, so getting expert family law advice from Rockwell Family Law will help you understand your entitlements and obligations around spousal maintenance to keep you and your life on an even keel.

 We’re here to help.
 Talk with us today.